Have you taken out a personal loan with Provident in the last 10 years? You may be entitled to a refund claim

 To protect consumers, Government watchdog, the Financial Conduct Authority has rules that lenders should not lend if the loan means the borrower cannot pay day-to-day bills or needs to borrow more to keep up the loan repayments.

-Even if you have managed to make the loan repayments over many years, you may still be able to claim.
+Even if you have managed to make the loan repayments over many years, you may still be able to claim compensation.

 If Provident has let you take out lots of loans without doing proper checks then you may be entitled to have the loan stopped and claim for:

-- All the interest you have paid on the loans;
+- A refund for all the interest you have paid on the loans;

 You can also ask for any negative information on your credit records to be removed.